Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

 <div style="border: 2px solid #ccc; padding: 12px; border-radius: 8px; background-color: #f9f9f9;">
     <strong>Objective</strong>
     <p>
-        Develop a comprehensive understanding of how multimodal biosignals—such as blood oxygen saturation (SpO₂), respiratory rate, heart rhythm, and neural activity—correlate with sleep apnea events and their severity.
+        Develop a comprehensive understanding of how multimodal biosignals, such as blood oxygen saturation (SpO₂), respiratory rate, heart rhythm, and neural activity, correlate with sleep apnea events and their severity.
 The goal is to enable continuous, non-invasive detection and classification of sleep apnea episodes through wearable technology.
     </p>
     <hr>
     <strong>Rationale</strong>
     <p>
         Sleep apnea is a common but underdiagnosed sleep disorder characterized by repeated interruptions in breathing during sleep.
 These episodes cause drops in oxygen levels, cardiovascular strain, and disrupted sleep cycles, contributing to conditions such as hypertension, arrhythmia, and cognitive impairment.
-Conventional diagnosis relies on overnight polysomnography (PSG) in clinical settings—an accurate but expensive, uncomfortable, and resource-intensive process.
+Conventional diagnosis relies on an invasive overnight polysomnography (PSG) in clinical settings, an accurate but expensive, uncomfortable, and resource-intensive process.
     </p>
     <p>
         Advances in wearable biosensors now make it possible to capture high-resolution physiological data continuously in natural sleep environments.
-However, for this data to be clinically meaningful, it must be properly interpreted—linking sensor-derived signals to physiological markers of apnea severity, frequency, and recovery response.
+However, for this data to be clinically meaningful, it must be properly interpreted, linking sensor-derived signals to physiological markers of apnea severity, frequency, and recovery response.
 This project focuses on building that interpretive framework.
     </p>
     <hr>
     <strong>Research Questions</strong>